Pre-Travel Tips for families traveling with the diabetes dragon

-The good news is that with a little advance planning and preparation, a trip away from home can be enjoyable and relatively stress-free.
-I (Michelle) have travelled with my son (who has diabetes) on more than one occasion, and have had great experiences with minimal diabetes-related issues.
-Planning is key.
+But with a little advance planning and prep, you can prevent common pitfalls and have a great, stress-free time away from home.
+I have travelled with my son, who has type 1 diabetes, on many occasions and have had great experiences, with minimal diabetes-related issues.

 Here are some of the things that I did before our family left home, to smooth our path when travelling with the Diabetes Dragon:

 - Anticipate what you and your child may need by imagining a typical day of travel, as well as a typical day at your destination.

 - Visit your child’s doctor well in advance of your trip.
 Discuss your vacation plans with your health care team to work out a plan that is individualized for your family.
 Blood glucose levels can be affected by the change in activity levels, as well as by the increased level of excitement/stress that your child may experience, so you may want to consult your doctor for advice on adjusting insulin doses.

 - If you are traveling across more than 4 times zones, provide your diabetes nurse educator with your travel itinerary so that your child’s insulin dose can be adjusted for travel.
 Send this information at least 2 weeks before your departure date.

 - If you are travelling to a country where the timing of meals is different (for example, supper is eaten much later), you may want to contact your dietician to change the meal plan to work with local customs.

 - Share your itinerary with friends or family members both at home and at your destination (if applicable).
 Leave copies of important documents (prescriptions, doctor’s letters, contact information for doctor and pump company) with someone at home in case of emergency.